 This is how things work these days.
 State funded astro-turf groups create the illusion of support for draconian laws.
 Ordinary people fight against them.
 Usually the astro-turf groups win.
 Sometimes, as in the Netherlands, ordinary people claim a scalp.

-Anti-smoking dinosaurs like Simon Chapman and Stanton Glantz (pictured left) try to maintain the facade of it being a battle between the whole of humanity—made up of people who don't smoke and people who do smoke but want tobacco control to save them—versus the big, bad, evil, all-controlling tobacco industry.
+Anti-smoking dinosaurs like Simon Chapman and Stanton Glantz (pictured) try to maintain the facade of it being a battle between the whole of humanity—made up of people who don't smoke and people who do smoke but want tobacco control to save them—versus the big, bad, evil, all-controlling tobacco industry.

 Stanton Glantz knows that the tobacco industry weren't involved in the campaign to relax the smoking ban in the Netherlands.
 He knows because he interviewed Wiel Maessan personally several months ago and got it from the horse's mouth.
 If that weren't enough, he's failed to uncover a scintilla of evidence of industry involvement with the campaign despite looking under every stone.
 It was a grass-roots campaign by people who believed in property rights, individual freedom and—in the case of bar-owners—self-interest.
 End of story.